-Vegans living in Portland, San Francisco, and Seattle are substantially better off than the average person living in a big metro area.
+Vegans living in Portland, San Francisco, and Seattle are substantially better off than a person in a big metro area.
 These cities each boast double the number of vegan-friendly restaurants as the average city.

 There is a great deal of similarity between the vegetarian and vegan restaurant rankings.
 In fact, the top five metro areas on each list were identical.
 Vegans and vegetarians alike will dine well in Portland, San Francisco, Seattle, Los Angeles, and New York.

-We were also interested to see whether the pool of all cities – including smaller metros like Santa Fe, NM and Eugene, OR, which dominated the vegetarian rankings – would more readily accommodate vegans as well.
-We again opened our ranking up to all metro areas, irrespective of population size, provided they had at least ten vegan restaurants.
-The top 25 are shown below.
+We were also interested to see whether the pool of all cities – including smaller metros like Santa Fe, NM, and Eugene, OR, which dominated the vegetarian rankings – would more readily accommodate vegans as well.
+We again opened our ranking up to all metro areas.
+These areas were irrespective of population size, provided they had at least ten vegan restaurants.
+The top 25 are below.

 While the rankings of vegetarian and vegan restaurants were quite similar when we considered the absolute number of eateries, some disparities emerged when we factored in population size.
-Ithaca, NY, Flagstaff, AZ, Grant’s Pass, OR, Corvallis, OR, and Champaign, IL ranked in the top ten for vegetarian restaurants per 100,000 residents, but are nowhere to be seen in the vegan ranking.
+Ithaca, Flagstaff, Grant’s Pass, Corvallis, and Champaign, ranked in the top ten for vegetarian restaurants per 100,000 residents; they are nowhere to be seen in the vegan ranking.
 These cities are more accommodating to their vegetarian residents than their vegans.

 To find out, we grouped the vegetarian restaurants in our sample by self-proclaimed cuisine.
 We express the size of each group below as a percent of all vegetarian restaurants in our sample.